Education Act 1944: School meals and milk

 Five children drink their morning milk in a classroom in 1942.

 The Education Act 1944 made it a duty of local education authorities to provide school meals and milk.
 The authority could remit the charge for the meal in cases of hardship.
 The Provision of Free Milk Regulations 1946 (SR&O 1946/1293), made under section 49 of the 1944 act, provided free school milk to all children under 18 in maintained schools from August 1946.

 In 1968 Edward Short, the Labour Secretary of State for Education and Science, withdrew free milk from secondary schools for children over eleven.
 His successor, Conservative Margaret Thatcher withdrew free school milk from children over seven in the Education (Milk) Act 1971 (c.
 74), earning her the nickname "Thatcher, the Milk Snatcher".
 In the April 1978 budget, the Labour Government was able to use an EEC subsidy on milk to restore free school milk to children aged between 7 and 11.

+Subsequent developments

+The Law Commission proposed the consideration of consolidating the act in their second programme on consolidation and statute law revision, published on 20 April 1971.

+The whole act was repealed by section 582(2) of, and part I of schedule 38 to, the Education Act 1996, which came into force on 1 November 1996.